Conditional Quantile Processes based on Series or Many Regressors: Introduction

+As a corollary of our results on the process $u \mapsto \sqrt n(\hat\beta(u) - \beta(u))$, we also demonstrate that the QR-series estimator $x\mapsto Z(x)'\hat\beta(u)$ of the function $x\mapsto Q(u,x)$ based on either polynomials or splines has the fastest possible rate of convergence in the $L^2$ norm and that the QR-series estimator based on splines has the fastest possible rate of convergence in the sup norm in H\"{o}lder smoothness classes.
+These findings on optimality of series estimators in the quantile regression setting complement results in the literature on optimality of series estimators in the mean regression setting; see Newey \cite{W97}, Huang \cite{H98}, Cattaneo and Farrell \cite{CF13}, Belloni et al \cite{BelloniChenChernozhukov2009}, and Chen and Christensen \cite{CC13}.
+In particular, our result on optimality in the sup norm is a major extension of Huang's work \cite{H03} on mean regression, as it requires us to establish some fine properties of the QR-series approximation; see the next section for details.

-The second set of results provides estimation and inference methods for linear functionals of the conditional quantile function, including \begin{itemize} \item[(i)] the conditional quantile function itself, $(u,x) \mapsto Q_{Y | X}(u | x)$, \item[(ii)] the partial derivative function, $(u,x) \mapsto \partial_{x_k} Q_{Y | X}(u | x)$, \item[(iii)] the average partial derivative function, $u \mapsto \int \partial_{x_k} Q_{Y | X}(u | x) d \mu(x)$, and \item[(iv)] the conditional average partial derivative, $(u,x_{k}) \mapsto \int \partial_{x_k} Q_{Y | X}(u | x) d \mu(x|x_k)$, \end{itemize}where $\mu$ is a given measure and $x_k$ is the $k$-th component of $x$.
-Specifically, we derive uniform rates of convergence, large sample distributions and inference methods based on the strong pivotal and Gaussian approximations and on the gradient and weighted bootstraps.
-It is noteworthy that all of the above results apply to function-valued parameters, holding uniformly in both the quantile index and the covariate value, and covering pointwise normality and rate results as a special case.
-If the function of interest is monotone, we show how to use monotonization procedures to improve estimation and inference.
+The second set of results provides estimation and inference methods for linear functionals of the conditional quantile functions, including \begin{itemize} \item[(i)] the conditional quantile function itself, $(u,x) \mapsto Q(u, x)$, \item[(ii)] the partial derivative function, $(u,x) \mapsto \partial_{x_k} Q(u, x)$, \item[(iii)] the average partial derivative function, $u \mapsto \int \partial_{x_k} Q(u, x) d \mu(x)$, and \item[(iv)] the conditional average partial derivative, $(u,x_{k}) \mapsto \int \partial_{x_k} Q(u, x) d \mu(x|x_k)$, \end{itemize}where $\mu$ is a given measure and $x_k$ is the $k$-th component of $x$.
+Specifically, we derive the pointwise rate of convergence and asymptotic normality of the QR-series estimators of the linear functionals.
+In addition, using our results on the QR-series coefficient process $u \mapsto \sqrt n(\widehat\beta(u) - \beta(u))$, we derive uniform rate of convergence and large sample inference procedures based on the pivotal, gradient bootstrap, Gaussian, and weighted bootstrap methods for the QR-series estimators of the linear functionals.
+These results provide solutions to a wide range of inference problems.
+For illustration purposes, we demonstrate how to use these results to construct uniform confidence bands for function-valued linear functionals and how to test shape constraints on the conditional quantile function $x\mapsto Q(u,x)$.
+It is noteworthy that all of the above results apply to function-valued parameters, holding uniformly in both the quantile index $u$ and the covariate value $x$.
+We also emphasize that although we do not treat non-linear/non-smooth functionals in this paper, our results on couplings and resampling methods for the process $u \mapsto \sqrt n(\hat\beta(u) - \beta(u))$ are useful for treatment of such functionals.